qe7/Wethack/README.md

 ## What is wethack?

-wethack is a simple client made for Minecraft version beta 1.7.3 that is created with the purpose of helping beginners to understand the basics of Minecraft clients.
+wethack is a simple client made for Minecraft version beta 1.7.3 that was created with the purpose of helping beginners to understand the basics of Minecraft clients.

 ## Requirements